 At Present, Trappers are not Required to Report Dogs Caught in Their Traps.
-We know of 55+ dogs that have been reported caught in traps in WY since 2000.
-Three of these, all belonging to the same family, died.
-Seven of the 53 were in Teton County.
+We know of 71+ dogs that have been reported caught in traps in WY since 2000.
+Ten of these died.
+Seven of the 71 were in Teton County.
 There could be many more out there, but no official record exists.

 Have you experienced a negative trapping incident involving you, your pet, your family, or another living thing?